 Hear about the experiences of other young people who've achieved their Bronze Arts Awards here...

-A while back, we had a project called Off The Shelf, which was made up of video interviews with some high profile names who have had impressive careers in their respective fields.
+A while back, we were involved in a project called Off The Shelf, a series of video interviews with some high profile names who with impressive careers in their respective fields.
 They can be used as inspirations for your Part C so we're basically feeding you the stimulus!
-Even if you choose to go for someone/somewhere else, these interviews by Voice's Deputy Editor are fascinating for the depth of their insights into these talented people.
+Even if you choose to go for someone else, these interviews are fascinating for their insights into some talented people.

 Share your skills